khoaang/doorlock/README.md

 ## License 📄

-Distributed under the MIT License.
-See `LICENSE` for more information.
+DoorLock is distributed under the MIT License, which allows you to use, modify, and distribute the software for both commercial and non-commercial purposes.
+See the [LICENSE](LICENSE) file for more information.

 ## Contact 📬